sailpoint-oss/colab-sailpoint-configuration-manager/README.md

 ## About the project

-This repository contains the complete build, to extract Sailpoint IdentityNow configuration into files and git commands to support version control.
+This repository contains the complete build, to extract Sailpoint configuration into files and git commands to support version control.

 ## Documentation

-To get started with the InowConfigManager
+To get started with the SailpointConfigManager

 ## Steps